 Can I do anything to prevent my child catching mumps?

 Immunisation is the only way to prevent mumps.

 Immunising your child on time is the only way to prevent mumps.

 Combined measles, mumps, rubella (MMR) immunisation is the only vaccine available to prevent mumps in New Zealand.
 No mumps-only vaccine is available in New Zealand.

-Your child can have MMR as part of the free National Immunisation Schedule at 15 months and 4 years of age.
+Your child can have MMR as part of the free National Immunisation Schedule at 12 and 15 months of age.